trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 consistent with all of the TriBITS packages that depend on these TPLs in case they are combined into a single project.

-Note that just because packages in two different TriBIITS repositories reference the same TPL does not necessarily mean that it needs to be moved into the TriBITS source tree under ``tribits/common_tpls``.
+Note that just because packages in two different TriBITS repositories reference the same TPL does not necessarily mean that it needs to be moved into the TriBITS source tree under ``tribits/common_tpls/``.
 For example, if the TPL ``QT`` is defined in an `upstream`_ repository (e.g. Trilinos), then a package in a `downstream`_ repository can list a dependency on the TPL ``QT`` without having to define its own ``QT`` TPL in its repository's